-As noted above, documentation should be submitted to the Vice President for Student Affairs as far in advance of the period for which the accommodations are requested as possible.
+As noted above, documentation should be submitted to the 504/ADA Coordinator as far in advance of the period for which the accommodations are requested as possible.
 The College may not be able to arrange for accommodations that are not requested in a timely manner.